Tencent/omi/packages/omio/README.md

 ## Differences to omi

+Omio has the same grammar as omi, but there are also some differences:

 * Omio supports `staticCss`, omi does not support it.

 What's the difference between the `css` and the `staticCss` method?
 For example：